-Dispersion: in the first order, the grisms provide linear dispersion of 0.00478 μm/pixel.
+- In the first order, the grisms provide linear dispersion of 0.00478 μm/pixel.

-Resolving power: The NIRISS point spread function is undersampled at the wavelengths covered by the GR150 grisms.
-Consequently, the resolving power for a point source is defined by the wavelength increment over two pixels, which is 0.0095 μm.
+- Resolving power: The NIRISS point spread function is undersampled at the wavelengths covered by the GR150 grisms.
+Consequently, the resolving power for a point source is defined by the wavelength increment over 2 pixels, which is 0.0095 μm.
 As shown in Figure 2, the resolving power is directly proportional to wavelength.
 Under many circumstances, the resolving power will actually be dictated by the angular size and geometry of the astronomical source.

 Table 1.
 Physical properties of the NIRISS GR150 grisms

 Diameter of ruled area

 See also: NIRISS Detector Readout, JWST Instrument Ideal Coordinate Systems